 The final step involves scheduling an initial appointment.
 Typically, the first appointment is reserved for completing intake forms and the diagnostic assessment.
 A diagnostic assessment is normally conducted by a licensed mental health or addiction specialist, and is designed to confirm a diagnosis and evaluate treatment options.

-Recovery from any addiction tends to be more successful when people get professional help, and also when they have support from family, friends, or loved ones.
+Sexual addiction recovery tends to be more successful when people get professional help, and also when they have support from family, friends, or loved ones.
 In early treatment, many recovering addicts also find it helpful to put safeguards and accountability measures into place, like allowing a partner to access their phone or adding parental controls to internet-connected devices.

 Because sex addiction is often driven by deeper underlying psychological issues, finding new, healthier ways of coping with stress and difficult emotions is often an essential part of the recovery process.